-Here are five tips for fostering a mentoring culture in your organisation:
+Here are five tips for becoming a great mentor in your organisation:

 - Understand that mentoring and coaching are part of every manager’s responsibility.
 It’s important to set a good example and to make time within your busy working day to communicate with your team.

 - Set up informal cross-training or coaching sessions so employees of different generations can share their respective areas of expertise.
 Sometimes, the best ideas can come from a fresh graduate, a veteran with 20 years of industry experience or someone in between.

 - Encourage mentoring in both directions, and not just from the top down.
 A Gen Y employee, for example, may volunteer to mentor a more senior colleague on using online collaboration tools or social media platforms in the workplace.

 - Allow baby boomers to take on transitional roles, such as a consultant or trainer, before retirement so they can pass on their knowledge to less experienced employees.